-MS Singapore Limited a and its Subsic liaries SFRS(I) 1-1.112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) Notes to the Finan cial Stater nents SFRS(I) 1-1.51(b)(c) For the financial year ended 31 December 2018 14.
-Property, plant and equipment 2 (cont'd) (c) Assets pledged as security SFRS(1) 1- 16.74(a) Freehold land and buildings with a carrying amount of S\$26,700,000 (2017: S\$32,562,000; 1 January 2017: S\$ 28,031,000) have been mortgaged to secure borrowings of the Group (see Note 31 Borrowings).
-Freehold land and buildings have been pledged as security for bank loans under a mortgage.
-The Group is not allowed to pledge these assets as security for other borrowings or to sell them to another entity. reehold land SFRS(I) 1-7.43 Included in additions in the consolidated financial statements are equipment acquired under finance leases amounting to S\$51,000 (2017: S\$27,000; 1 January 2017: S\$ nil).
-The cash outflow on acquisition of property, plant and equipment amounted to approximately S\$22,932,000 (2017: S\$11,875,000; 1 January 2017: S\$ 11,850,000). of property, In addition, the Group's obligations under finance lease secured by the lessors' title to the leased assets, which h (2017: S\$162,000; 1 January 2017: S\$ 200,000). - Guidance Notes SFRS(I) 1-8.39 SFRS(I) 1-16.76 Where applicable, an entity should disclose the nat has an effect in the current or subsequent periods. ure and effect o f a change ir n accounting e estimate that Illustrative Note disclosure for change in estimated l useful life of ea quipment: "During the financial year, the Group conducted an operational efficiency review on its production lines.
+MS Singapore Limited d and its Subsid liaries SFRS(I) 1-1.112 SFRS(I) 1-1.113 Notes to the Fina ncial Stater nents SFRS(I) 1-1.10(e) SFRS(I) 1-1.51(b)(c) For the financial year ended 31 December 2019 14.
+Property, plant and equipment 2 (cont'd) (c) Assets pledged as security SFRS(1) 1- 16.74(a) Freehold land and buildings with a carrying amount of s to secure borrowings of the Group (see Note 31 Borro as security for bank loans under a mortgage.
+The Gro other borrowings or to sell them to another entity. wings).
+Freehold I and and buil dings have be een pledged SFRS(I) 1-7.43 During the previous financial year, included in additions in the consolidated financial statements were equipment acquired under finance leases amounting to S\$27,000.
+The cash outflow on acquisition of property, plant and equipment amounted to approximately S\$22,932,000 (2018: S\$11,875,000). (d) Right-of-use assets Right-of-use of assets acquired under leasing arrange the same class.
+Details of such leased assets are disclo ted together with the own ed assets of Guidance Notes SFRS(I) 1-8.39 SFRS(I) 1-16.76 Where applicable, an entity should disclose the nature and effect of a change in accounting estimate that has an effect in the current or subsequent periods.
+Illustrative Note disclosure for change in estimated useful life of equipment: "During the financial year, the Group conducted an operational efficiency review on its production lines.
 The Group revised the estimated useful lives of some machines from five to eight years, after refurbishment that will enable these machines to remain in production for additional three years.
-The revision in estimate has been applied on a prospective basis from 1 January 2018.
-The effect of the above revision on depreciation charge in current and future periods are as follows: ishment that estimate has 2018 2018 2019 Later S\$'000 S\$'000 S\$'000 S\$'000 Decrease in depreciation expense (XXX) (XXX) (XXX) (XXX)" SFRS(I) 1-16.79(a) to (d) Entities are also encouraged to disclose the follow may find relevant to their needs: wing informatio n, which use rs of financia l statements - The carrying amount of temporarily idle prope erty, plant and e quipment; - The gross carrying amount of any fully depreciated property, plant and equipment that is still in us is still in use; - The carrying amount of property, plant and e held for sale in accordance with SFRS(I) 5; and d from active e use and not classified as When the cost model is used, the fair value of different from the carrying amount. property, plant and equipm ent when this is materially SFRS(I) 13.95 SFRS(I) 13.C3 3) If an asset has been transferred between different Group should disclose the reasons for the transfer between levels are deemed to have occurred (for period or at the date of the event that caused the and the Group' or example, at t s policy for d etermining wh nen transfers
+The revision in estimate has been applied on a prospective basis from 1 January 2019.
+The effect of the above revision on depreciation charge in current and future periods are as follows: 2019 2020 2021 Later S\$'000 S\$'000 S\$'000 S\$'000 Decrease in depreciation expense (XXX) (XXX) (XXX) (XXX)" SFRS(I) 1-16.79(a) to (d) Entities are also encouraged to disclose the foll may find relevant to their needs: lowing information n, which use rs of financial statements - The carrying amount of temporarily idle pro operty, plant and e quipment; - The gross carrying amount of any fully depr eciated property, p olant and equ uipment that i s still in use; The carrying amount of property, plant and held for sale in accordance with SFRS(I) 5; a d from active use and not classified as - When the cost model is used, the fair value different from the carrying amount. of property, plant and equipme ent when this is materially SFRS(I) 13.95 SFRS(I) 13.C3 3) If an asset has been transferred between differ Group should disclose the reasons for the trans- between levels are deemed to have occurred period or at the date of the event that caused to fer and the Group's (for example, at t s policy for de etermining wh en transfers

-SERS(I) 1-1 112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) SFRS(I) 1-1.51(b)(c)
+SFRS(I) 1-1.112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) SFRS(I) 1-1.51(b)(c)